flathub-infra/documentation/blog/2025-02-21/index.md

   - moderation
 ---

-With thousands of apps and billions of downloads, Flathub has a responsibility to ensure safety of our millions of active users.
-We take this responsibility very seriously with a layered, in-depth approach including policy, human review, transparency, automation, sandboxing, permissions, and user interface.
+With thousands of apps and billions of downloads, Flathub has a responsibility to help ensure the safety of our millions of active users.
+We take this responsibility very seriously with a layered, in-depth approach including sandboxing, permissions, transparency, policy, human review, automation, reproducibility, auditability, verification, and user interface.

 <!-- truncate -->

-- [x] app submission checks
-- [x] automated tests
-- [x] Verification
-- [x] Flatpak itself (sandboxing)
-- [x] Permissions: static and runtime
-- [x] Reproducible builds
-- [ ] clients (GNOME Software/KDE Discover/CLI)
-- [ ] updates (e.g. what gets held)
-- [x] signing

 Apps take a long journey from a developer’s source code to being used on someone’s device; let’s take a look at that journey from a perspective of safety.